Guidelines for Personal Cleanliness and Orderliness

 - The phone at Miracle Lake is a business phone and is not for student use except in emergencies.
 Do not ask to use it.
 Learn to write letters.
 This is a necessary part of your discipline.
 No cell phones are not permitted.
 Neither are students permitted to use cell phones, belonging to visitors.
 If you are found with a cell phone in your possession, it will result in an immediate dismissal.

 Guidelines Regarding Student Movement

 - You are not to leave the Miracle Lake grounds without permission or supervision.
-There will be no trips to town or weekends off while you are in the eight-week period of training.
+There will be no trips to town or weekends off while you are in the 10-week program.
 If you leave the property without permission, it will result in an immediate dismissal.

 - Students are not allowed to keep their vehicles at Miracle Lake during their eight-week training period.

 Guidelines Against Things That Are a Detriment to Your Program